markhorn-dev/astro-nano/src/content/blog/realistic-image-generation-with-lora/index.md

 ## Generate Images
 I used [this other pre-made interface](https://replicate.com/lucataco/flux-dev-lora) on Replicate to generate my images.

 ![image](/images/lora_training/replicate_generate.png)

 ### prompt
 This is the prompt that is used for generating the image.
 Remember that this prompt needs to contain your trigger word, only then the model can generate images that you trained it with.

-For example, if you trained the model on images of [Jabba the Hutt](https://en.wikipedia.org/wiki/Jabba_the_Hutt) from Starwars.
+For example, if you trained the model on images of [Jabba the Hutt](https://en.wikipedia.org/wiki/Jabba_the_Hutt)
 - Example Trigger Word: `jabba`
 - Example Prompt: `a portrait of jabba at a green grass field around wild bisons on Tatooine`